 Grade Point Average

-A 2.50 minimum overall grade point average (GPA) on a 4.0 scale is required to be considered for admission review.
+A 2.5 minimum overall grade point average (GPA) on a 4.0 scale is required to be considered for admission review and interview consideration.
 If a course has been failed or repeated, all attempts are used in the calculation of the grade point average.
-However, the Admissions Committee will consider all grade trends.
+However, the Admissions Committee will consider upward grade trends.

-If after reading this page, you have questions, please email: firstname.lastname@example.org
+If, after reading this page and reviewing all the links you still have questions, please email: firstname.lastname@example.org